Apollon77/daikin-controller-cloud/README.md

 `node example/tokensaver.js`

-Or, more conveniently, use one of the binaries supplied in this repository.
+Or, more conveniently, use one of the binaries (Linux, macOS and Windows) supplied with the [Releases](https://github.com/Apollon77/daikin-controller-cloud/releases).

-TODO: add auto-binaries
+## Code-Usage example

-TODO, for now: see example
+See example folder, check the settings (add your own IP at minimum!) and start it with `node example.js`.

 ## Issue reporting and enhancements
 * Create Issues here in Github